dathanb/links/README.md

 * [What Every Programmer Should Know About Memory](https://people.freebsd.org/~lstewart/articles/cpumemory.pdf) is an in-depth look at how memory works and implications for software design.
 * One of Ayende's employees wrote a great [low-level writeup](https://ayende.com/blog/175009/digging-into-the-coreclr-exceptional-costs-part-i) about the performance impact of exceptions in tight loops.

+# Collections

+* [Awesome Falsehoods](https://github.com/kdeldycke/awesome-falsehood) is a curated collection of lists of falsehoods that programmers believe.
+It's very informative.

 # Free Stuff

 * The [Textures Archive](http://www.grsites.com/archive/textures/) has a bunch of free background textures for building games, websites, apps, or just playing around.